 Is life in the industrial economy really of a higher quality?

-I see my personal health and well-being tied to the health and well-being of the environment in which I’m imbedded.
-With this awareness as a basis I have a congruity and perseverance that is equal to the task of exploring new ways of living in relationship with the earth.
+I see my personal health and well-being tied to the health and well-being of the environment in which I’m embedded.
+With this awareness as a basis, I have a congruity and perseverance that is equal to the task of exploring new ways of living in a relationship with the earth.

 We are indeed microcosms of the larger environment, the ecology of our bodies has been shaped by the same forces as the ecology of the land.
 So getting in touch with our bodies and what sustains them we take the first steps in shaping a better relationship with the earth.
 Unprocessed whole organic food is really better for me and the land it is grown on, herbal non-pharmaceutical remedies do work and break another crucial dependence on the industrial nexus.

 The opportunity to tailor my life to my particular temperament and constitution is a gift beyond price.
 If I don’t do well with working eight straight hours five days a week I can break from the numbing conformity of industrial life and build a life in sync with my natural rhythms and the rhythms of the seasons.
 So you can see the scope of change possible here and how the rewards are compounded.
 I offer this insight to help ground the efforts of you, my fellow travelers, as we seek to explore a future in which we can all thrive.

 Like The Good Men Project on Facebook